 Thank you for taking these important journeys with us.

 Director and CEO

 Top left: Portrait of Richard Misrach.
 Bottom left: Guillermo Galindo.
-Shell Piñata (Piñata de casquillos), 2014.
-Sheet metal and shotgun shell casings.
+Shell Piñata (Piñata de cartuchos), 2014.
+Sheet metal, border patrol shotgun shell casings.
+17 × 30 × 30 in.
+(43.2 × 76.2 × 76.2 cm).
 Art Bridges.
 Photo: Courtesy of the artist, photo by Richard Misrach.
 Top right: Richard Misrach.
-Wall, Los Indios, Texas (El muro, Los Indios, Texas), 2015, printed 2017.
+Wall, Los Indios, Texas (El muro, Los Indios, Texas), 2015.
 Pigment print.
+58 1/2 × 78 1/4 in.
+(148.6 × 198.8 cm).
 Crystal Bridges Museum of American Art, Bentonville, Arkansas, 2017.11.
 Photo: Crystal Bridges Museum of American Art, Bentonville, Arkansas. © Richard Misrach, courtesy Fraenkel Gallery, San Francisco, Pace/MacGill Gallery, New York and Marc Selwyn Fine Art, Los Angeles.
 Bottom right: Portrait of Guillermo Galindo.